 But e-mail is far from effective as a collaboration tool.
-Despite its ability to quickly disseminate information, e-mail also creates corporate spam, fragments work and creates a closed history.
+Despite its ability to quickly disseminate information, e-mail also creates corporate spam, fragments work, and creates a closed history.
 And most other collaboration tools offer only complementary or supplementary features without offering a clear alternative to e-mail.

 But what would such a post-e-mail collaboration environment look like?
-In a new paper, The Universal Post: Collaboration Designed For a Post e-Mail World, I offer a design for a new approach to collaboration based on concepts articulated in my book Management by Design.
+In the paper, The Universal Post: Collaboration Designed For a Post e-Mail World, I offer a design for a new approach to collaboration based on concepts articulated in my book Management by Design.
 A Universal Post is an adaptive information object that can range from personal or public communication to shared-authored document, and can transform between states as authorized by its owner or owners.

 Imagine that you post an idea that is open to comment among a team or group of collaborators.
 As it becomes clear that people are engaged in a meaningful discussion, the author of the original post can open up his or her idea so that others can directly edit that original idea.